-Overall, the Board is satisfied that all of its directors bring an independent judgement to bear on Board decisions in relation to the affairs of the Trust and its unitholders, but the Board also accepts there is a need to manage the potential for any perception that Tony Howarth's dual board roles could lead to a conflict of interest in some circumstances.
+Overall, the Board is satisfied that all of its directors bring an independent judgement to bear on Board decisions in relation to the affairs of the Trust and its unitholders.

 9. BOARD MEETINGS

 The Board holds at least six scheduled meetings each year, although additional meetings may be called as and when required.